llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Both of the above examples should be accepted.

-This is a limitation in the implementation.
+This is a limitation of the implementation.
 In the first example, the compiler will see and parse ``<iostream>`` first then it will see the ``import``.
 In this case, ODR checking and declaration merging will happen in the deserializer.
 In the second example, the compiler will see the ``import`` first